About Harmon County

 Property & Public Records

-• Certified copies of recorded documents are available for statutory fees, typically $1.00 per page plus certification fees.
+- Certified copies of recorded documents are available for statutory fees, typically $1.00 per page plus certification fees.

-• These records can be accessed by contacting the Assessor's office at (580) 688-3266.
+- These records can be accessed by contacting the Assessor's office for Oklahoma law under 19 O.S.

-While some Oklahoma counties offer comprehensive online property record databases, Harmon County's records may require in-person visits or contact with the Clerk's office for document retrieval.
-The Harmon County Assessor's Office, also located at the courthouse, maintains property tax assessment records, parcel information, ownership data, and property valuations.
-Oklahoma law under 19 O.S.
+While some Oklahoma counties offer full online property record databases, Harmon County's records may require in-person visits or contact with the Clerk's office for document retrieval.
+Harmon County Assessor's Office, also located at the courthouse, maintains property tax assessment records, parcel information, ownership data, and property valuations. § 421 requires County Clerks to record instruments affecting real property and maintain secure, publicly accessible indices.

-§ 421 requires County Clerks to record instruments affecting real property and maintain secure, publicly accessible indices.
-Property tax records, payment histories, and tax sale information are managed by the Harmon County Treasurer.
+Property tax records, payment histories, and tax sale information are managed by Harmon County Treasurer.
 Some property information may be available through the Oklahoma County Records website or regional GIS systems, though availability varies.
+Researchers conducting title work or property due diligence should plan to contact county offices directly to confirm record availability and access procedures.

 Vital Records

-• Processing times vary from immediate for in-person requests with proper identification to 2-4 weeks for mail requests.
+- Processing times vary from immediate for in-person requests with proper identification to 2-4 weeks for mail requests.

-• Valid photo identification and proof of relationship or legal interest are required for all vital record requests.
+- Valid photo identification and proof of relationship or legal interest are required for all vital record requests.

 Oklahoma vital records fees are established by state statute: birth certificates typically cost $15 for the first copy and $10 for each additional copy ordered at the same time; death certificates follow similar fee structures.
-For statewide access and more comprehensive search capabilities, the Oklahoma State Department of Health, Vital Records Service, located at 123 Robert S. Kerr Avenue, Suite 1000, Oklahoma City, OK 73102, maintains all Oklahoma vital records and offers online ordering through VitalChek at www.ok.gov/health/Birth_and_Death_Certificates.
+For statewide access and more full search capabilities, the Oklahoma State Department of Health, Vital Records Service, located at 123 Robert S. Kerr Avenue, Suite 1000, Oklahoma City, OK 73102, maintains all Oklahoma vital records and offers online ordering through VitalChek at www.ok.gov/health/Birth_and_Death_Certificates.

-§ 1-301 et seq. governs vital records access, with certified copies available only to qualified applicants including the registrant, immediate family members, legal representatives, or individuals with court orders.
+§ 1-301 et seq.
+Governs vital records access, with certified copies available only to qualified applicants including the registrant, immediate family members, legal representatives, or individuals with court orders.

 Business & Licensing

-For comprehensive business entity searches including corporations, limited liability companies, limited partnerships, and other formal business structures, the Oklahoma Secretary of State Business Filing Department maintains the official registry at www.sos.ok.gov, where free online searches allow users to look up entity status, registered agents, formation dates, and filing histories.
+For full business entity searches including corporations, limited liability companies, limited partnerships, and other formal business structures, the Oklahoma Secretary of State Business Filing Department maintains the official registry at www.sos.ok.gov, where free online searches allow users to look up entity status, registered agents, formation dates, and filing histories.
 Professional and occupational licenses are generally regulated at the state level through various Oklahoma licensing boards and commissions depending on the profession.
 Local business licenses and permits may be required by municipalities, and the City of Hollis may maintain separate business registration requirements.

 Sales tax permits are issued by the Oklahoma Tax Commission and can be researched through state databases.
 Building permits, zoning compliance, and land use permits in unincorporated areas of Harmon County are handled by county planning and zoning authorities, typically accessible through the County Clerk or designated planning office.
-The Hollis Chamber of Commerce serves as a resource for business development and networking in Harmon County, though specific contact information and web presence may vary.
+The Hollis Chamber of Commerce is a resource for business development and networking in Harmon County, though specific contact information and web presence may vary.

 Elections & Voter Records

-Elections in Harmon County, Oklahoma, are administered by the Harmon County Election Board, which operates under the oversight of the Oklahoma State Election Board.
-The Harmon County Election Board office is located at the Harmon County Courthouse, 114 West Hollis Avenue, Hollis, OK 73550, and can be contacted at (580) 688-3337.
+Elections in Harmon County, Oklahoma, are administered by Harmon County Election Board, which operates under the oversight of the Oklahoma State Election Board.
+Harmon County Election Board office is located at Harmon County Courthouse, 114 West Hollis Avenue, Hollis, OK 73550, and can be contacted for Voter registration in Harmon County can be completed online through the Oklahoma Voter Portal at oklahoma.gov/elections/ovp, by mail using the National Mail Voter Registration Form, or in person at the County Election Board office or Oklahoma Department of Motor Vehicles locations.

-• Oklahoma law requires voters to register at least 24 days before an election (previously 25 days, updated under recent legislative changes).
+- Oklahoma law requires voters to register at least 24 days before an election (previously 25 days, updated under recent legislative changes).

-• Registered voters can verify their registration status, find their assigned polling place, and view sample ballots through the Oklahoma Voter Portal by entering their name and date of birth.
+- Registered voters can verify their registration status, find their assigned polling place, and view sample ballots through the Oklahoma Voter Portal by entering their name and date of birth.

-• The 2024 general election saw turnout consistent with rural Oklahoma counties, typically ranging from 55-65% of registered voters in presidential election years.
+- The 2024 general election saw turnout consistent with rural Oklahoma counties, typically ranging from 55-65% of registered voters in presidential election years.

-Voter registration in Harmon County can be completed online through the Oklahoma Voter Portal at oklahoma.gov/elections/ovp, by mail using the National Mail Voter Registration Form, or in person at the County Election Board office or Oklahoma Department of Motor Vehicles locations.
-Harmon County typically operates a limited number of polling locations due to its small population, with most precincts voting at the Harmon County Courthouse or designated community centers in Hollis and other population centers.
+Harmon County typically operates a limited number of polling locations due to its small population, with most precincts voting at Harmon County Courthouse or designated community centers in Hollis and other population centers.
 Election records that are public under Oklahoma law include voter registration rolls (with certain personal information redacted), campaign finance reports filed with the Oklahoma Ethics Commission, candidate filing information, precinct-level election results, and absentee ballot statistics.
+The next major election will be held on November 3, 2026, featuring U.S.

-Absentee ballots in Harmon County can be requested through the County Election Board by completing an Absentee Ballot Application available online at the state election board website or by contacting the local election board office directly.
-Absentee ballot applications must be received by the Election Board by the Tuesday immediately preceding the election for regular absentee voting, or voters may utilize emergency absentee provisions under specific circumstances.
+Absentee ballot applications must be received by the Election Board by the Tuesday immediately preceding the election for regular absentee voting, or voters may use emergency absentee provisions under specific circumstances.

 Economy & Demographics